edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 * **Single Responsibility Principle (SRP)**: Clean code strongly supports the Single Responsibility Principle, which states that a class or function should only have one reason to change.
 This principle ensures that code is simpler by limiting the scope and responsibility of each component.
-By following SRP, the code is organized into small, focused units, reducing the likelihood of tangled logic and making it easier to maintain and extend.
+By following SRP, the code is organised into small, focused units, reducing the likelihood of tangled logic and making it easier to maintain and extend.